THE MUMMY (2017): The Things I Liked…

 Another highlight is courtesy of Sofia Boutella, an actress who was introduced to many audiences as Gazelle in Matthew Vaughn’s rather good Kingsman – The Secret Service (2014).
 I adored Gazelle even though she was a ‘baddie.’
 And because of that experience, I was sure that Boutella would bring something special, particularly physicality-wise to the character of The Mummy (Princess Ahmanet).

-Princess Ahmanet stood out so much for me that all other performances and characters’s mostly paled in comparison.
+Princess Ahmanet stood out so much for me that all other performances and characters mostly paled in comparison.
 Perhaps her character was just the most interesting overall.
-What I know for sure is that I found myself genuinely scared of the idea that I might personally encounter the princess as I went about my day to day.
-Something to do with the costume design and special effects, as well as Boutella’s performance.
+What I know for sure is that I found myself genuinely scared of the idea that I might personally encounter the princess as I went about my day-to-day.
+Something to do with the costume design and special effects, I’m sure.
+That and Boutella’s performance, of course.
 There’s also the fact that a lot of the film is set in London, England, my beloved city.

-There are points during The Mummy when I thought, ‘this is interesting, I think I’m quite excited about the other movies coming from Universals ‘Dark Universe.
-Unfortunately though, by the end of the film, I wasn’t so sure because I ended up feeling as though the movie was far more ‘basic’ in terms of the story, writing and execution overall than what I’d been hoping for – especially for a Tom Cruise movie.
+I admit that there are points during The Mummy when I thought, ‘This is interesting.
+Now I’m excited about the other movies coming from Universal’s ‘Dark Universe.
+It’s just unfortunate that by the end of the film, I was singing an entirely different tune altogether.
+The story, writing and execution turned out to feel too basic for me, especially for a Tom Cruise movie.

 Give The Mummy a chance if you’re curious.